-Usually another vendor at the event, perhaps a florist, magician or indeed, band.
+Usually another contributor to the event, perhaps a speaker, florist, magician or indeed, band.
 By “extra” I mean photos that you haven’t commissioned me to take, but that I’ve taken as part of the work I’ve been booked to do.

 The first answer is very likely to be “Yes, I did get some great pictures of your products/flowers/act”.

 If your next question is “please can you send them to me?” then this is why I’ve written a few notes, to explain the process.
 From experience, it’s easier to do it like this rather than having a rushed conversation in the shadows of the event when we’ve all got other things we should be doing.